suzanne64/target_analysis/README.md

 Machine learning for underwater target detection

 ### Main issue
 The results are not great, by that I mean 70% +/- 15%, roughly.
+And not substantially better than the origina matlab code.
 The non-comforting thing, is that the stats are so different (same everything) for different runs.
 And by a run, I mean training the model ten times and aggregating to get a target prediction (like the Matlab code).
 My thought is I might not be treating the validation data properly, or maybe with so little data (99 for train/val, 84 for test), I shouldn't use